jacksonh1/pairk/docs/getting_started.rst

+.. _getting_started:

 ===============
 Getting Started
 ===============

 Pairk is a Python package designed to quantify the conservation of short motifs in disordered regions, where traditional multiple sequence alignments (MSAs) are difficult.
 It takes a sequence of interest (the query) and a set of homologous sequences as input and quantifies the conservation of the query sequence without using an MSA.
 Pairk is designed to be simple to use and easy to install.

-See our manuscript for more details on the method: <coming soon>
+See our manuscript for more details on the method: `PairK: Pairwise k-mer alignment for quantifying protein motif conservation in disordered regions <https://www.biorxiv.org/content/10.1101/2024.07.23.604860v1>`_

 to install